Why We Love It

 - Chief Security Officer (CSO) or Chief Information Security Officer (CISO): These are upper management positions responsible for leading the entire security staff of an organization.
 You could make anywhere from $144,000 to $216,000 per year.

-We’ve compiled some of our favorite careers, but an MS in Cybersecurity does provide you broad skills to work in a variety of jobs, which will likely allow you to draw an excellent salary.
+We’ve compiled some of our favorite careers, but an MS in Cybersecurity does provide you with broad skills to work in a variety of jobs, which will likely allow you to draw an excellent salary.
+Further, the demand for cybersecurity professionals has increased ever since the world went online.
 These are just some of the possibilities you can choose from.

 Cost and Tuition